cockroachdb/docs/v2.1/training/fault-tolerance-and-automated-repair.md

     constraints: []
     ~~~

-4. In addition to the databases and tables that are visible via the SQL interface, CockroachDB stores internal data in what are called system ranges.
-Use the [`cockroach zone`](../configure-replication-zones.html) command to change the cluster's meta, liveness, and system replication factor to 5:
+3. In addition to the databases and tables that are visible via the SQL interface, CockroachDB stores internal data in what are called [system ranges](../configure-replication-zones.html#create-a-replication-zone-for-a-system-range).
+It's important to increase the replication factor for some of these system ranges as well:

     {% include copy-clipboard.html %}
     ~~~ shell